Alidadei/YHL.github.io/_pages/about.md

   - /about.html
 ---

-Now I'm turning to be a senior student from Oceng University of China.
+Now I'm turning to be a senior student from Ocean University of China.
 My major is Electronic Engineering.
 My research interest includes AGI, reinforcement learning, and so on.